 Explore our related content

-Understand what 'helping people to learn' means in a workplace context, the theories behind it, and the strategic and practical issues involved
+Explores what learning at work means in an organisational context, the theories behind it, and the strategic and practical issues involved

 A trio of reports which challenge tried and tested models of insight and diagnosis, learning styles and other such approaches, to build fresh insight for L&D